KaushalBhatol/kaushal.iblogger.org/README.md

 ## Purpose

-* this site is created by kaushal bhatol and used for blogging and sharing informations over the web.
+* This site is created for blogging and sharing informations over the web.

 ## Q & A